Stellar Data Recovery Pro for Mac

 Formerly known as Stellar Phoenix Macintosh Data Recovery, it is a Mac application designed and developed to recover deleted or lost files from Mac hard drive, CD/DVD discs, or from a removable disk/card in a digital device.

 Stellar claims it’s capable of reclaiming lost data from all Mac models including iMac, MacBook Pro/Air, Mac Mini, and Mac Pro.
-In version 7.0 update, Stellar says it supports Time Machine backup hard drive recovery.
+In the new version, Stellar says it supports Time Machine backup hard drive recovery.

 For those of you who are new to data recovery, you might be surprised to know that files you delete from a Mac computer or an external drive may be recoverable.
 It doesn’t matter whether you lose the data due to emptying your Mac Trash, formatting a flash drive, or memory card corruption.
 Most likely, your files saved in the storage are still retrievable.
 What you need is a recovery program such as Time Machine or third-party recovery software.